 Clearly, individual counseling does not need to end when joint therapy begins.
 However, for some victims of internet bullying, the trauma reaction has been so severe that attempting to put the victim and internet bullyer together in joint counseling quickly would arouse so much fear and feelings of inadequacy that little productive work in likely to emerge, and substantial harm might result.
 For these clients, smaller steps designed to build confidence and strengthen intrapersonal characteristics obviously needs to come first.

 ♦ Step # 2 - Individual Discussions of Common Concerns

 Clearly, all possible commonalities do not need to be discussed prior to a joint meeting, but in this second stage enough common concerns should be addressed so that something positive can occur during the meeting.
 As you know, observable progress is more important in early meetings that trying to arrange a joint session with the unrealistic hope of solving the problem once and for all.

 Kasey and Laurie provide an example of a situation regarding step two.
-As you observed on Track 6, Kasey was making significant progress into understanding Laurie’s point of view.
+As you observed in Section 6, Kasey was making significant progress into understanding Laurie’s point of view.
 Both girls are in different stages of the same puberty stage, and both feel a great deal of pressure to be liked by others, although they react in different ways.

 Think of your Kasey and Laurie.
 Would the assessing group readiness technique assist you in determining their readiness to move on to joint counseling concerning the internet bullying incident?

-On this track, we have discussed the first two steps in the Direct Intervention stage.
+In this section, we have discussed the first two steps in the Direct Intervention stage.
 These two steps are decide on individual therapy needs, and have individual discussions of common concerns.